April 30, 2019 319

 The political approach suggests that organizations are political by nature and that the actions and decisions of managers are motivated by the desire to secure, maintain and increase their areas of discretion, autonomy, and power in the organization.

 This approach relies a great deal on the evidence of actual accounts of managerial behavior in organizations.
 These accounts often show the conflict between managers, between managers and workers, and between departments.
-Other accounts often show the business organizations acting to influence their environments through the use of such recognized political methods as lobbying, force, manipulation, persuasion, co-option, etc.
+Other accounts often show the business organizations acting to influence their environments through the use of recognized political methods as lobbying, force, manipulation, persuasion, co-option, etc.

 This approach, therefore, suggests that the decisions of what to produce, how to produce, how to sell what is produced, when and where, are themselves political, in that these reflect the ideas and wishes of the most powerful individuals in the organization.
 The approach, therefore, directs attention to the phenomena of conflict and power as underlying the success or failure of business decisions, and therefore, also of the organization as a whole.